LogeshKS/Jenkins_Zero_Hero/README.md

 sudo apt-get install jenkins
 ```

-**Note: ** By default, Jenkins will not be accessible to the external world due to the inbound traffic restriction by AWS.
+**Note:** By default, Jenkins will not be accessible to the external world due to the inbound traffic restriction by GCP.
 Open port 8080 in the inbound traffic rules as show below.